koen18138/NLP_emotion_detection/nlp_cia/task 11/model card.md

 - Consider tuning decision thresholds per class to increase recall for underrepresented classes like fear.

 #### Media Industry Applications
 - Act like a content moderator for flagging emotionally charged content for review.
+This could help the content creator with identifying key problems in there content.
+For instance certain actions spark big negative emotions he maybe could remove this part
 - Track user engagement during different emotional peaks for example different tv shows.
+This could lead to new insights for the creators like how emotional they could make an episode without losing viewers
 - Use it for ad placement to match the emotional tone of the content.
+This could ensure that the emotional tone is not too one sided leading to less viewer engagement

 ## Sustainability Considerations

-The environmental impact of this model is negligible. during multiple iterations on a single GPU (RTX 4070) over 15 hours my laptop used around 4.5KWH based on some simple calculations.
+The environmental impact of this model is negligible.
+During multiple iterations on a single GPU (RTX 4070) over 15 hours my laptop used around 4.5KWH based on some simple calculations.
 However if the client were to retrain our model on more data it could be a lot more.
+There are also costs involved in deploying and using this model.
+Dependent on the use scenario this models power consumption could have an higher impact on the environment.

 The client could opt for investing in different environmentally friendly solutions like solar infrastructure the combat the high energie demands of AI training.
 Other less invasive solutions could be using a pre trained model instead of training from scratch.
+This greatly reduces the computational costs of re training the model.

 #### Sustainable Design Choices